 Lindsay Prusick, Au.D., was part of the education and audiology team at Starkey Hearing Technologies as an Educational and Training Audiologist until early 2015.
 Formerly, Prusick worked as a Research Associate for the Speech Perception Laboratory at the University of Iowa and as a PRN Audiologist in the Department of Otolaryngology at the University of Iowa’s Hospitals and Clinics.
 She earned her B.A. from the University of Iowa and her Au.D. from Purdue University.
 Prusick is a member of the American Speech-Language-Hearing Association and a Fellow of the American Academy of Audiology.

-Dennis Van Vliet, Au.D., has worked as an audiologist in medical, educational and private practice settings.
+Dennis Van Vliet, Au.D., is the Senior Director of Professional Relations for Starkey Hearing Technologies Education and Audiology team.
+He has worked as an audiologist in medical, educational and private practice settings.
 Professional activities have included formation of the Independent Hearing Aid Fitting Forum, a volunteer study group that developed a comprehensive hearing aid fitting protocol for nonlinear hearing aids.
 He has been invited as a speaker in the U.S., Canada and Germany to present information on a variety of hearing aid technology topics and other professional issues.
 Van Vliet earned a B.S. from the University of California, Irvine, his master's in audiology from California State University and an Au.D. from Central Michigan University.

 Subscribe to our blog